fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 **Homework to be done by today:**
 1) Install [MAMP](http://www.mamp.info/en/downloads/) (Mac) or [WAMP](http://www.wampserver.com/en/) (Windows) so you can make webpages on your own computer.

-2) Make a simple webpage, after reading through an [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction).
+2) Make a simple webpage, after reading through an [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction) and an [Introduction to XML and HTML](http://www.w3schools.com/xml/xml_whatis.asp)

 </div>